 - The quality of the wider relationship or other rewards that she obtains from the relationship; and

-- Her level of sexual knowledge such as being informed about the techniques described in erotic fiction.
+- Her level of sexual experience and whether she is informed about the techniques described in erotic fiction.

 If you are a man whose partner is less interested in sex than you, start paying attention to your friendship.
 Many women are wired this way—they can’t get turned on unless they feel close to you.
 (Michele Weiner-Davis 2010)